aanker/xwordlist/docs/help.md

 Of course, you could save the alphabetized list to a different file name (or let the software create a new file) but for the purposes of this example, we will stick with the same file.
 Scan through that file and delete duplicates and anything that you wouldn’t want in your word list.
 Don’t worry about extraneous characters — like for instance the apostrophe on the end of Free Fallin’ — the software will clean that up.
 Once you have made any edits to that file, be sure to save it before continuing on to the next step.

 From here, there are two ways we can go with this list.
 We may want to create a list where the entire song name is an entry, for instance for long themed entries such as “WONTBACKDOWN”.
 To do that, we need to strip out all non-alphabetic characters (including spaces) and dedupe the list.
-Whenever you use the dedupe function, you should also change everything to the same case since the software will treat “Mary Jane” and “mary jane” as two different entries.
 So first run this:

 ```
 python3 xwordlist.py --input tompetty.txt --output tompetty_songs.txt --strip --dedupe --case upper --alphabetize